-TMZ.com: Melania Trump Thought Barron Trump Had School On Monday – But The School Is Closed
+‘TMZ’: Melania Trump Thought Barron Trump Had School On Monday, But The School Is Closed

 Both Mrs. Trump and Barron have been in the news quite a bit since Friday.
 As reported by the Inquisitr, the Philly Inquirer issued an apology for their fashion writer asking if First Lady Melania was the sexiest president’s wife thus far, noting how Mrs. Trump brought her own unique sense of style to the Inaugural Ball and other events last week.

-TMZ.com: Melania Trump Thought Barron Trump Had School On Monday – But The School Is Closed
+‘TMZ’: Melania Trump Thought Barron Trump Had School On Monday, But The School Is Closed

 -